capricorncd/prop-styles/README.md

 # props-style

-usePropStyle in vue or react
+Quickly create style properties in Vue or React, or use [createPropStyles](#prop-stylescore) to generate style objects.

 see